 The user of this SEL should select the column representing the appropriate type of hazardous materials company, then scan down this column to determine all of the equipment items and tools that are Required (R) in order to meet this qualification.
 Scanning down the column will also indicate what equipment items or tools which are considered Optional (Opt).
 These items are not required to meet a hazardous materials company type qualification, but if added to an agency's inventory would broaden the scope of response capability.
+In some cases optional items may be substituted for a required item if it meets the performance criteria.
 The entry marks used in these three columns are: (Rev2012)